paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step5.md

 `{"authorization": "ch3ddarch33s3"}`{{copy}}

-We're going to execute a GraphQL mutation in this pane that will fire the event, `eventAdded` on the server side.
-This event will be published by the subscription to which registered in the last step, Step 4.
+We're going to execute a GraphQL mutation in this pane that will fire the event, `onEventAdded` on the server side.
+This event will be published by the `onEventAdded` subscription we registered to in the last step, Step 4.

 Copy the following GraphQL `mutation` declaration into the new tab pane and then click the execute arrow in the GraphQL Playground UI.